lfe/lfe/doc/src/lfe_guide.7.md

 (clj:if ...)
 ```

-Most of the above mentioned macros are avaialble in the `clj` include file,
+Most of the above mentioned macros are available in the `clj` include file,
 the use of which allows developers to forego the `clj:` prefix in calls:

 ```